 The downtown location is in line with the City’s Official Community Plan, maintains downtown as a dynamic, public space, and realizes significant construction benefits from existing infrastructure and services.
 The facility design also provides for ample parking.

 This is a multi-use venue that supports recreation, arts, economy, and culture under one roof in a way that provides excellent value to our citizens and the southeast region.

 Steinbach Mayor, Earl Funk

 An opportunity to learn more about the Southeast Event Centre project, ask questions, and contribute valuable input during the early stages of design planning.
-The meet up will include a virtual design tour and presentation by the project’s lead architect, Jeff Penner, Verne Reimer Architecture.
+The meet up includes a virtual design tour and presentation by the project’s lead architect, Jeff Penner, Verne Reimer Architecture Inc.

 Where is the Southeast Event Centre being built?

 The facility will be built in downtown Steinbach on the same location as the existing TG Smith Centre.

 How much will the Southeast Event Centre cost and where is the money coming from?

 The total project cost is approximately $42.5 Million. $17.5 Million is coming from provincial and federal government funding (Investing in Infrastructure Program Grant [ICIP]). $15 Million is coming from private fundraising. $10 Million dollars will come from city funds (combination of reserve funds and debt).

 What features will the Southeast Event Centre include?